BlackIron Financial

 Pros

-• Strong control over your benefits budget (defined contribution)
+• Strong control over your benefits budget.

 Cons

-• Employees may need help shopping and understanding options
+• Employees may need help shopping and understanding options.

-• Requires clear communication and support
+• Requires clear communication and ongoing support.

-4. Association Health Plans (AHPs)
+4. Association Health Plans

 What It Is

-AHPs allow small businesses in the same trade or industry to band together for group-rate coverage, subject to eligibility, association rules, and plan availability.
+Association health plans allow small businesses in the same trade or industry to band together for group-rate coverage, subject to eligibility, association rules, and plan availability.

 Pros

-• Group buying power can lower premiums (when available)
+• Group buying power can lower premiums when available.

-• May offer broader networks depending on the plan
+• May offer broader networks depending on the plan.

-• Often includes dental/vision add-ons
+• Often includes dental or vision add-ons.

 Cons

-• Must meet membership requirements
+• Must meet membership requirements.

-• Less flexibility in plan design
+• Less flexibility in plan design.

 5. SHOP Marketplace Plans